 The American Dental Association recommends that your child be seen by a dentist as soon as his/her first tooth erupts, but at least no later than the first birthday (JADA, Vol 133, Feb 2002).

 Please take advantage of our free initial exam for children 18 months and under, and get your child on a path to a lifelong healthy and bright smile.
+Contact us today or click here to see a complete list of our dental services.

 Primary teeth are important for: proper chewing and eating, providing space for the permanent teeth and guiding them into the correct position, permitting normal development of the jaw bones and muscles.
 Primary teeth also affect the development of speech, good appearance and self-esteem.

 At Bright Star Kids Dentistry we strive to help your child stay cavity free and maintain healthy teeth and gums.
+Contact us today to schedule an appointment.

 Good oral hygiene, a healthy diet and regular visits to the dentist are the best ways to prevent decay.
 Brush daily as soon as the child’s first tooth erupts.
 For infants, use a wet gauze or clean washcloth to wipe the plaque (mixture of bacteria, milk and food debris) from teeth and gums.
 Avoid putting your child to bed with a bottle filled with anything other than water.
 Older children should at least brush their teeth twice and floss once a day.
 A pea-size amount of fluoride toothpaste may be used after the child is old enough to avoid swallowing the tooth paste.
 It is important to use a small amount of toothpaste so that if your child does swallow it, they will not swallow too much.
 Swallowing too much fluoride toothpaste can cause white or yellow spots on your child’s teeth.